VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 Multiple subscribers can handle a specific event.
-Aggregates publish events to an event bus; handlers register for specific types of event on the event bus and then deliver the event to the subscriber.
-In this bounded context, the only subscriber is a saga.
+Aggregates publish events to an event bus; handlers register for specific types of event on the event bus and then deliver the events to the subscriber.
+In this bounded context, the only subscriber is a workflow.

 ### Workflow